UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Conclusion

 \section{Conclusion}

-Empathy regression from self-reported annotation is challenged by noisy labels.
+Noisy labels challenge empathy regression from self-reported annotation.
 This paper proposes UPLME, an uncertainty-aware probabilistic language modelling framework for empathy regression tasks from text sequences.
 UPLME estimates label noise-related uncertainty to down-weight the contribution from these noisy samples during training.
 The proposed framework includes two novel loss components, one to stabilise UQ and another to enforce similarity on the input text pairs on which empathy is being detected.
-Experiments across three datasets show that UPLME is effective both in providing the SOTA empathy detection performance and better UQ.
+Experiments across three datasets show that UPLME is effective both in providing the SOTA empathy detection performance and in improving the UQ.
 In future, UPLME can be extended to semi-supervised learning frameworks, where the uncertainty estimation can improve pseudo-label quality.